Thysbelon/Web-GSF-Player/README.md

 # Web-GSF-Player
 Work in progress.
 Will play GSF files in the browser.

+The `docs` folder contains compiled gsf2wav js and wasm binaries, as well as a [demo page](https://thysbelon.github.io/Web-GSF-Player).

 @jprjr created lazygsf and gsf2wav.

 The mgba CMakeLists.txt threads modification was copied from [@jprjr's fork](https://github.com/mgba-emu/mgba/pull/2065),